otrevizo/CEIS110_Python_Jul2023/README.md

 # CEIS110 Python

-_Teaching Introduction to Python - July 2023._
+_University Teaching: Introduction to Python - July 2023._

 This repository contains Python code that supplement the lessons from CEIS110 in July 2023.